Gitko97/Lecture-Assistant/README.md

 ## Step1
 Select .pdf file on your computer.

+screenshots 첨부

-## step2
+## Step2
 Select .json file on your computer.
+It is a Google Api speech-to-text **Key File**.

+screenshots 첨부

+## Step3
+Select the range of screen of the video lecture.
+This range will make screenshot files which will be used to compare with the original pdf file.

+sreenshot 첨부

+## step4
+Press Exit button.
+Now you get a completed lecture pdf note!

+screenshot 첨부

 # How to get Notes

 1. This is the simple algorithm how we **compare images**.